WhaddaMakers/Whaddy-Nightlight/README.md

 ![demo](./pictures/Demo.jpg)

-Make A Cool Nightlight in the shape of Whadda's very own mascot, Whaddy!
-This wil fit on any phone charger in the EU.
+Make a cool nightlight in the shape of Whadda's very own mascot, Whaddy!
+This design will fit onto any phone charger in the EU.

 ## Project description - How Does it work?